-Nearly 60 area grocery stores partnered with Ozarks Food Harvest for the 17th annual Check Out Hunger, raising $31,763 to provide nearly 159,000 meals to children, families and seniors in southwest Missouri.
+Nearly 60 area grocery stores partnered with Ozarks Food Harvest for the 18th annual Check Out Hunger, raising $44,012 to provide more than 176,000 meals to people in need across southwest Missouri.

 Protein-rich food is one of the most requested items from Ozarks Food Harvest’s member pantries.
 So when Vital Farms, the leading producer of pasture-raised eggs in the U.S., asked if The Food Bank could benefit from a donation of fresh eggs, OFH staff were eager to start a partnership.

 Local Scouts are going door-to door this month collecting nonperishable food for the 28th annual Scouting for Food benefiting Ozarks Food Harvest and its network of 270 pantries and programs.

 Ozarks Food Harvest is asking churches, businesses, schools or any interested group to participate in the third annual community Fish Drive during Lent, March 1 through April 13.